Home > Analyses > Consumer Defensive > Target Corporation

 Analysis of the company’s bankruptcy risk

-Target Corporation’s Altman Z-Score places it in the grey zone, indicating a moderate risk of bankruptcy based on financial stability metrics:
+Target’s Altman Z-Score places it in the safe zone, indicating a low risk of bankruptcy and solid financial stability:

 altman z score analysis